tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/metrics_temperature.md

 ---
 id: metrics_temperature
-title: ClickHouse Server Temperature
+title: Get your ClickHouse Server Temperature
+description: Curious to know your ClickHouse server temperature?
+Here's a query to get your ClickHouse server temperature.
 tags:
   - beginner
   - monitoring
 ---

-# ClickHouse Server Temperature
+# Get your ClickHouse Server Temperature

-ClickHouse can collect and store system metrics, allowing you to query these metrics as a table.
+ClickHouse collects and stores system metrics, allowing you to query these metrics as a table.

-This makes it very easy to hook up your monitoring tools, e.g. Grafana, and visualise metrics about your ClickHouse install.
+This makes it very easy to connect your monitoring tools, like Grafana, and visualise metrics about your ClickHouse install.

-Using this, we can monitor our ClickHouse server temperatures.
+Here's a query that lets you monitor your ClickHouse server temperatures.

 ```sql
 SELECT *